Republic Square (Belgrade): Stambol Gate

 After entering Belgrade in 1740, the Ottomans found completely destroyed ramparts.
 They walled the remaining earthen defensive mounds with palisades.
 The Ottomans decided to build only one gate, while on the other access points they set čardaks.
 They didn't use the foundations of the demolished Württemberg Gate, but built their gate a bit to the right, where the modern Vasina Street is, so the gate occupied the area between the modern National Theatre and the Monument to Prince Michael.

 During the Austrian occupation, generalissimo Laudon ordered a vast effort to fortify the city, which included the defensive trench which encircled a wider Belgrade area.
 The trench became known as the Laudan's Trench (Laudanov šanac) and passed in front of the gate which was accessed over a small bridge over it.
 Though smaller than the previous Württemberg Gate, it was still the largest of all city gates at the time, but was also considered the most beautiful.

-The gate got its name as it was the starting point of the Tsarigrad Road, which linked Belgrade with Constantinople.
+The Stambol Gate got its name as it was the starting point of the Tsarigrad Road, which linked Belgrade with Constantinople.
 Hence the name of both the road (Carigrad was Serbian name for Constantinople) and the gate (after shortened Serbian version of the Ottoman name for Constantinople, "Istanbul Gate").
 The gate was made of dressed stone and bricks, on a rectangular base.
 It had rooms for housing the sentry units and three entry points: large, central one, for the carts and two smaller ones on the sides for the pedestrians.
 Above the main entrance there was tughra, a medallion with the signature of the Ottoman sultan.
 Doors were made of thick oak beams, nailed down with the strong iron plating.
 In time, the plating became full of obvious bullet holes.

 The Stambol Gate became notorious as the place in front of which the Turks executed the rayah, their non-Muslim subjects, by impaling them on stakes.
 It was also the place where during the attack on Belgrade in 1806 in the First Serbian Uprising, one of the leading Serbian military commanders, Vasa Čarapić, was fatally wounded.
 In his memory, a street near the square (Vasina Street) and a monument in the vicinity were named after him.
 When the rebellion collapsed, the Ottomans regained Belgrade in October 1813.
 Their vanguards burned wooden hovels in Savamala and when the main army landed, a large number of people remained stranded on the bank in Savamala, trying to flee across the river into Austria.
 Men were massacred, while women and children were sold into slavery.
 All over the city heads on a spike appeared, while people were impaled on stakes along all city roads.
 Rows of impaled people were placed from the gate to Terazije in one direction, and along the Tsarigrad Road itself, from the Batal mosque to Tašmajdan, in another.